 These options are usually available to a student who has already purchased a print textbook from the bookstore or via faculty who have placed orders via the campus bookstore.
 Please contact the vendor directly about these options or the bookstore.
 The library has no part in setting up these types of digital access through these platforms because they involve individual purchases and/or faculty registering their course.
-These e-commerce platforms are listed below...
+The platforms can many times integrate with Blackboard.

 INSTRUCTIONS ARE BELOW FOR INDIVIDUAL LOGINS.
 YOU MUST CREATE AN ACCOUNT!